 Over time, meditation, yoga, and other sacred daily rituals for myself, became a thing of the past, as I focused more on meal preparation, school projects, and cleaning up.
 Snuggle time was wonderful, however, mommy time alone became non existent, and many times, I struggled.
 Although I felt blessed in regard to my new roles, I really lost connection with myself, and despite my passion for health and helping others, I became unhealthy and isolated.

-Before finding a path in holistic health, I had a history of depression.
-Growing up was difficult, until I found my path toward health in my early 20’s.
-After having the kids, and losing my way again, the emotional difficulties returned.
+After marrying, moving to a new country, having the kids, and then losing my way again, the emotional difficulties returned.
 I suffered from many bouts of postpartum anxiety and sadness.
 I loved my family, but I often felt stifled and squished into a box with new labels and check lists.
 I was easily overwhelmed, and just not used to taking care of myself, as I focused primarily on the needs of my family.
 We all suffered until I returned to my path, got the support I needed, and started healing myself again.

-I am still a work in progress, but the journey and the discovery has been delicious.
+I am still evolving, but the journey and the discovery has been profound.
 Sometimes, getting clear on what is important is a challenge.
-Uncovering the deeper layers and triggers from the past can still be painful.
+Uncovering the deeper layers and triggers from the past can still be difficult and painful.
 However, having mentors and the support of like minded souls allows me to move through it with more awareness, curiosity, and compassion.
 I do not need to be “fixed”, merely open to a new perspective and accepting of what is, in order to move forward into a new possibility.
 A new way of being.

 I want to show up in life each day as the best version of myself, and I would love to help you do the same.

 Whether it is private sessions together, or in the presence of our beautiful community, I hope you will join me on this beautiful path back to wholeness …on this journey of becoming the very best version of YOU… accepting and delighting in the celebration of who we are, and all we choose to be.